 You get free WiFi in all areas!

-Generator Rome is only a 10 minute walk from the Roma Termini Central Station and closer to the Vittorio Emanuele Metro stop.
+Location: Generator Rome is a short walking distance – only a 10 minutes – from the Roma Termini Central Station and closer to the Vittorio Emanuele Metro stop.

 Thus you get access to affordable transport for exploring this amazing city.